Stock Photography Earnings Calculator

 4. 4.Review earnings and platform comparison

-Stock photography is one of the most oversaturated markets online.
+Stock photography is one of the most saturated online income markets.
 Most contributors earn less than $50/month even with hundreds of uploads.
-This calculator uses conservative estimates, and actual results may be lower.
-Consider client work (portraits, events) for faster income.
+Consider client work for faster income.

 Understanding Stock Photography

-The Hard Truth: Per-download payments have dropped dramatically over the past decade.
-On subscription platforms, most downloads pay $0.10-0.35.
-Even "premium" platforms like Alamy (which pay more) have very few downloads for most contributors.
+The Hard Truth: Per-download payments have dropped dramatically.
+On subscription platforms, many downloads pay cents.
+Premium platforms may pay more, but have far fewer downloads for most contributors.

-What Actually Matters: Portfolio size alone won't help.
-What matters is commercial relevance (images businesses actually need), excellent keywording, and shooting subjects that aren't oversaturated.
+What Actually Matters: Portfolio size alone is not enough.
+Commercial relevance, strong keywording, and shooting subjects that are not oversaturated matter more.

-Realistic Timeline: Expect 12-24 months of consistent uploading (50-100+ images/month) before seeing meaningful income.
+Realistic Timeline: Expect 12-24 months of consistent uploading before seeing meaningful income.

 Common Questions